Guide to Configuring Default Mojo Executions

 Default executionIds for Implied Executions

 When you consider the fact that the aforementioned configuration use cases are for mojos that are not explicitly mentioned in the POM, it's reasonable to refer to them as implied executions.
 But if they're implied, how can Maven allow users to provide configuration for them?
 The solution we've implemented is rather simple and low-tech, but should be more than adequate to handle even advanced use cases.
-Starting in Maven 2.2.0, each mojo invoked directly from the command line will have an execution Id of default-cli assigned to it, which will allow the configuration of that execution from the POM by using this default execution Id.
+Each mojo invoked directly from the command line will have an execution Id of default-cli assigned to it, which will allow the configuration of that execution from the POM by using this default execution Id.
 Likewise, each mojo bound to the build lifecycle via the default lifecycle mapping for the specified POM packaging will have an execution Id of default-<goalName> assigned to it, to allow configuration of each default mojo execution independently.

 Example: Command-line variant invocation of the assembly plugin